Lay3rLabs/cw-middleware/README.md

 ### Components

-Usually you just `cargo component test` as needed.
+Usually you just `cargo test` as needed.
 However, for convenience, this will test all the component packages:

 ```bash
 task test:components